regoclint/prac/Notes.md

     Flow:- User searches -> find closest DC -> ||ly sent to different machines -> return batches -> sort by best rank https://www.deepcrawl.com/knowledge/technical-seo-library/search-engine-indexing/

+Yelp
+- Shard based on location id to a quad tree server
+- Quad tree structure per quad tree server
+    Quad tree has 4 children, each time the size of the children exceeds 500 locations it is further divided into 4 children
+- Fault tolerance
+    have a primary and secondary storage
+    if both fail, the index server needs to be rebuilt For that a reverse map of server id to location id should be created with backup.
+This way if a server fails only those location ids can be fetched from the db and reindexed
+- Cache
+    Hot searches can be stored in memory
+- Ranking
+    based on popularity, relevance, etc can be done while aggregating

+Stock alert system

 Concepts

+Hot users

 Indexing sorts a particular set of data so that it can be binary searched.
 This results in faster searches than that of unsorted data.
     - A separate sorted col is created in the DB per index which links to the actual record.
 A separate col is created bcuz its faster than sorting all the data